sidney-eliot/3d-artists-handbook/content/texture/uv-mapping.md

 ## Rotating UVs

 Most UV pack algorithms will only rotate the UV shells by 90°.
 This is done, to reduce the visibility of jagged lines.
-The reason for the jagged lines has to do with the fact that a monitor pixel has four sides.
+The reason for the jagged lines has to do with the fact that a monitor pixel has four sides (rasterisation).
 Having the UV shell follow the flow of one of the these sides, that being 90°, 180°, 270°, 360° reduces the effect of jagged edges. [[glossary#Anti-Aliasing|Anti-aliasing]] can also help reduce this issue, but it's best to combine both of these methods.

 _90° snap texture result example (without the help of [[glossary#Anti-Aliasing|anti-aliasing]])<br>_
 ![[image-2023-11-21-15-17-59.png\|400]]<br>